Vinatulo/alx-system_engineering-devops/0x01-shell_permissions/README.md

 15. telnet towel.blinkenlights.nl will play the StarWars IV episode in the terminal.
 16. chown vincent:staff* will changes the owner to vincent and the group owner to staff for all the files and directories in the working directory.
 17. chown -h vincent:staff _hello will changes the owner and the group owner of _hello to vincent and staff respectively.
+18. chown --from=guillamme betty hello will the owner of the file hello to betty only if it is owned by the user guillaume